ryota-vl/ryota-vl/README.md

 ### Hi 👋

 I'm Vance.
-I am a Software QA Engineer / Backed Devloper with 10+ years experience working in IT. specializing in software development and testing.
-I am foucs on QA manual testing methods, implementing test plan, test case, and test execution, and epcialize in QA automation for web, API, GUI or E2E testing in CI/CD process.
+I am a Software QA Engineer / Backend Developer with 10+ years of experience working in IT, specializing in software development and testing.
+I focus on QA manual testing methods, implementing test plans, test cases, and test execution, and specialize in QA automation for web, API, GUI, or E2E testing in CI/CD processes.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------